Making honey mead

 The scent of the flowers from the cherry guava is almost overpowering; a divine fragrance as you enter the garden.
 It makes the very best of jellies and this guava honey mead is a delight for a bored tongue.

-So now it's time to start making honey beer; one thing I can promise you is that it is lot more forgiving that baking bread.
+So now it's time to start making honey mead; one thing I can promise you is that it is lot more forgiving that baking bread.
 Yeast certainly has its foibles.
 I have yet to make a brew that was decidedly unpalatable.

 Pyment